Reasons to choose The University of Sydney for research studies

 Supervisors can be found through the University's Research Supervisor Connect website.

-The faculty directory website can be searched by keyword (for example, 'childhood') and also categorises staff under eight major research specialties (and more than 40 sub-specialties).
+The find an academic page can be searched by keyword (for example, 'childhood') and also categorises staff under eight major research specialties (and more than 40 sub-specialties).

 Elsewhere, we provide advice about how to construct a research proposal for projects in the Faculty of Education and Social Work, which should be considered before submitting an application for admission to a higher degree by research.

 Entry into higher degree by research

 Specific entry requirements are detailed under each degree; however, in many cases, the Faculty is able to provide staged progression to a higher degree through undergraduate or postgraduate studies.
 Our Master of Learning Sciences and Technology Research Stream program is specifically designed to cater for prospective HDR students.

 Domestic students do not pay tuition fees for research degrees.
 The fees charged to international students for all programs in the Faculty can be found by searching for individual course information on the Sydney Courses database.
 Comprehensive information about payment of international fees is available from the International Student Office fee-payment page.